dmlc/xgboost/doc/tutorials/external_memory.rst

 doesn't fetch data during training.
 On the other hand, the external memory `DMatrix` fetches data batches from external memory on-demand.
 Use the `QuantileDMatrix` (with iterator if necessary) when you can fit most of your data in memory.
-The training would be an order of magnitute faster than using external memory.
+The training would be an order of magnitude faster than using external memory.

 ****************
 Text File Inputs